-Lifeco's business and financial condition may be adversely impacted if Lifeco does not adequately prepare for or manage both physical and transition risks related to climate change.
-Climate-related risks may also adversely affect invested assets, tenants, customers, reinsurance counterparties and suppliers, which in turn may negatively impact Lifeco's operations and financial condition.
+With respect to climate change, climate-related risks may adversely affect Lifeco's invested assets, tenants, customers, reinsurance counterparties and suppliers, which in turn may negatively impact Lifeco's operations and financial condition.
+Climate change related risks are categorized as physical and transition risks.

 Physical risks are associated with direct and indirect damage from weather-related events or environmental disasters.
 Climaterelated events may negatively impact Lifeco's insurance and reinsurance liabilities, the value of Lifeco's corporate and investment properties and their ability to generate income, and business continuity.
 Lifeco may experience direct or indirect financial, operational or reputational impact stemming from environmental risk events.
 For example, liability under environmental protection laws resulting from Lifeco's commercial mortgage loan portfolio and real estate investments may harm Lifeco's financial strength and reduce its profitability.
 Contamination of a property may give rise to a lien on the property to secure recovery of the costs of cleanup.
 In some jurisdictions, this kind of lien has priority over the lien of an existing mortgage against the property, which would impair Lifeco's ability to foreclose on that property should the related loan be in default.
 We also may face this liability after foreclosing on a property securing a mortgage loan held by a subsidiary of Lifeco.
 Although Lifeco has established environmental policies pertaining to the acquisition and ongoing management of investment properties, events such as these could harm Lifeco's financial strength and decrease its profitability.
+Through our property catastrophe reinsurance business, Lifeco may be exposed to extreme weather events, such as cyclones, hurricanes and floods if the total claims from the underlying cedants exceed an attachment point (usually set at very high levels), up to a contractual limit.